vijaigan/vijaigan.github.io/_posts/2019-12-12-AWS-Security-Specialty-Exam-Preparation.md

 5. <https://learn.cantrill.io/p/aws-certified-solutions-architect-professional> - Adrian Cantrill's new course talks about Network and Security topics which are part of AWS CA Professional.
 6. <https://reviewnprep.com> - reviewnprep.com site provides blogs, reviews and practice exams for free on AWS, AZURE, Oracle , etc.

-### Disclaimer: I am not associated with any of the above mentioned organization / companies and I do not any way getting any benefit from these site
+### Disclaimer: I am not associated with any of the above mentioned organization / companies and I do not any way getting any benefit from these sites.

 ## Exam Guide